What is the CVSA’s International Roadcheck?

 Some other helpful information can be found in the following Roadside Inspection Cheat Sheet – https://www.cvsa.org/wp-content/uploads/International-Roadcheck-Vehicle-Inspection-Cheatsheet.pdf

-The 2022 CVSA International Roadcheck took place May 17-19 and the focus was on wheel ends.
+The 2023 CVSA International Roadcheck took place May 16-18 and the focus was on anti-lock braking systems and cargo securement.

-CVSA-certified inspectors conducted 59,026 inspections and placed 12,456 commercial motor vehicles and 3,714 commercial motor vehicle drivers out of service.
-Braking systems, tires and defective service brakes were the top three vehicle out-of-service violations issued.
-The top driver out-of-service violations were false logs, wrong class license and hours of service.
-The following are the complete results of the 2022 International Roadcheck – https://www.cvsa.org/news/2022-roadcheck-results/
+CVSA-certified inspectors conducted 59,429 inspections and placed 15,932 commercial motor vehicles and 5,020 commercial motor vehicle drivers out of service.
+Brake systems and tires were the top vehicle out-of-service violations issued.
+The top driver out-of-service violations were hours of service and false logs.
+The following are the complete results of the 2023 International Roadcheck – https://www.cvsa.org/news/2023-roadcheck-results/

 The annual International Roadcheck is designed to bring attention to driver and vehicle safety requirements that must be followed every day in order to keep our roads safe.
 If all drivers can create a routine of focusing on road safety and what is required of them, it will go a long way in reducing accidents and saving lives.